codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 %}

-Once you authorize access, Codefresh creates two Git repositories, one to store the runtime's configuration settings, and the other to store runtime's application settings:
+Once you authorize access, Codefresh creates two Git repositories, one to store the runtime configuration settings, and the other to store the runtime's application settings:
 * Shared runtime configuration repo

   The shared runtime configuration repo is a centralized Git repository that stores configuration settings for the hosted runtime.
-Additional runtimes created for the account can point to this repo to retrieve and use the configuration.
+Additional runtimes provisioned for the account can point to this repo to retrieve and reuse the configuration.
   Read about [Shared runtime configuration]({{site.baseurl}}/docs/runtime/shared-runtime/).

 * Git Source application repo